-Local SEO is a targeted online marketing tool aimed at improving your online activities to an extent where you get most exposed and visible to your local clientele.
+Local SEO is a targeted online marketing tool aimed at improving your online activities to an extent where you get the most exposed and visibility to your local clientele.
 It uses the techniques that are different from a globally oriented business SEO.

 Almost half of all searches on Google are local.
-More than a half of people search for a local business every day!
-50% of consumers who did a local search visited the store within a day!
+Every day more than half of people search for a local business and 50% of consumers who did a local search visited the store within a day!